 This is something that is easy to think of, but easier to avoid in planning.
 You may say to yourself “I would like my life to look like this…” but then when you ask yourself, “How do I make that so?” you may want to slip the question, in favor of more straightforward goals, like, “How do I increase my marketing proposal acceptance rate to 20 percent in the next two years?”
 Believe it or not, that may likely be easier for your psyche to manage than “How do I become comfortable with my surroundings?”

 Approach your lifestyle planning with the same energy and dedication as you do your business.
 Set goals for yourself and set a timeline to meet them.

 The more enlightened business leader may be tempted to downplay the importance of this factor, or view it as greedy to plan for a certain lifestyle.
 The reality is that your perception of your lifestyle has a great deal to do with your personal energy and effectiveness.
 If your lifestyle is not able to recharge your emotional and psychic batteries, you will not be able to sustain the energy output required to attain your business success.
 Even if you don’t feel that you want to have three houses and a yacht, don’t neglect to consider what you do want, lifestyle-wise, in your planning process.

-Fishman is also the author of several books in which he shares his business insights to help business owners, including two best-sellers: The Alignment Factor: Unlock Potential, Boost Employee Performance and Increase Profits, 7 Secrets of Great Entrepreneurial Master: The GEM Power Formula for Lifelong Success (McGraw-Hill, 2006) and 9 Elements of Family Business Success: A Proven Formula for Improving Leadership & Relationships in Family Business (McGraw-Hill 2008).
+Fishman is also the author of several books in which he shares his business insights to help business owners, including two best-sellers: The Aligned Workplace: Unlock Potential, Boost Employee Performance and Increase Success, 7 Secrets of Great Entrepreneurial Master: The GEM Power Formula for Lifelong Success (McGraw-Hill, 2006) and 9 Elements of Family Business Success: A Proven Formula for Improving Leadership & Relationships in Family Business (McGraw-Hill 2008).